WesleyCh3n/sortui/README.md

 This is a self-learning project of visualizing sorting algorithms with terminal user interface(tui).
 This application is written in Rust and [tui-rs](https://github.com/fdehau/tui-rs) framework.
-I'm really enjoy building something on terminal because I am a terminal user.
+I really enjoy building something on terminal because I am a terminal user.

 ## Build